AI Summary

 Now WPForms will automatically create a new page and add your form to it.
 To publish your page on the live page, click the Publish or Update button.

-Adding Square Payments – FAQs
+FAQs About Adding Square Payments to WordPress

-Yes, WPForms includes comprehensive payment tracking features.
-You can view transactions on an easy-to-understand chart right from your WordPress dashboard.
+Yes.
+WPForms includes full payment tracking built in.
+You can view transactions on a clear chart right from your WordPress dashboard, including total payments, total sales, subscriptions, coupon usage, and more.

 Can I accept recurring payments with Square in WordPress?